Mission & Vision

 About the School of Nursing

-The School of Nursing offers a program for men and women seeking a Bachelor of Science degree in nursing.
+The Valley Foundation School of Nursing offers a program for men and women seeking a degrees in nursing.

 The baccalaureate program prepares the individual for professional nursing practice in a variety of acute care and community settings and for continuing education and graduate studies.